-Mr. Sexton is a Senior Lecturer in the Department of Management.
-He worked in retail operations for eighteen years (seven years as a buyer), and five years managing a family trust.
+Mr. Sexton is a Principal Lecturer in the Department of Management.
+He worked in retail operations for eighteen years (seven years as a buyer), and five years managing a Family Office (trust).
 Though the majority of his Industry experience is in Operations and Marketing, his degrees are in Human Resource Management.
 Mr. Sexton teaches eleven different courses to include Managing the Business Enterprise, Business Strategy Integration, Family Business, Foundations in Entrepreneurship, Honors Entrepreneurship, Social Entrepreneurship, Advanced Entrepreneurship, International Management, Management Concepts, Communicating in Business, and Special Problems in Management.

 Classrooms offer unique opportunities for growth.
 For students, individual perspectives can be refined.
 For instructors, it can be a stimulating environment consisting of innovative ways to share knowledge.
 As an instructor, I work to capitalize on the opportunities available within the learning environment.
 I am conscious to ensure that each student ends the semester with an enhanced perspective of the content and a greater appreciation for the value of learning.
 Underlying my intention to make the most of each class meeting are two core goals: (1) to promote a positive learning environment for all students, and (2) to provide a foundation that stimulates a passion for lifelong learning.